- tramadol hydrochloride

 Reporting of side effects

 If you get any side effects talk to your doctor or pharmacist.
 This includes any possible side effects not listed in this leaflet.
-You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard.
+You can also report side effects directly via the Yellow Card Scheme at: www.mhra.gov.uk/yellowcard or search for MHRA Yellow Card in the Google Play or Apple App Store.
 By reporting side effects you can help provide more information on the safety of this medicine.

 5. HOW TO STORE ZYDOL SR